jacobhallberg/pytorch_stylegan_encoder/README.md

 To get around this issue, instead of comparing pixel-wise you can compare feature-wise by extracting the features of both images through a pretrained feature extractor like VGG16 and forgoing the use of the final fully-connected classification layers.
 Featurewise optimization works much better in practice with simple loss functions like MSE.

 <img src="assets/images/feature_optimization.png">

+What if instead of a random latent vector as a starting point, we could speed up the optimization process by making a really good guess as to what the query image's latent vector is?
+This is where an machine learning model called the Image To Latent model comes in.
+I've talked about it briefly [here](#image-to-latent-model)